God of creation, who loves all he has made and all that has evolved,

 Greening the Lectionary offers a theological response to the ecological crisis.
 There are weekly sermon pointers for the lectionary readings, liturgy, reviews and comment.

-Biblical References gives a list of some of the scriptures that explore environmental issues.
+Biblical References (PDF) gives a list of some of the scriptures that explore environmental issues.

-Jemima Parker, Diocesan Environment Officer, has given a series of three talks covering various aspects of why and how Christians should care for God's Creation- see them below.
+A series of three talks covering various aspects of why and how Christians should care for God's Creation given by Jemima Parker, Diocesan Environment Officer:

 There are so many pressing environmental issues it can sometimes be hard to know where to start to pray for God’s earth and all of us who depended upon it.